FrancescoCortella/labsforpartners-microsoftfabric/lab3_part2.1_fabric.md

 # **LAB 3 part 2.1: Fabric & Databricks Better Together**

 In the previous section of the lab, you used Databricks to work on CDC and data quality of one dimension (customer).
-Let’s assume that you have followed the same process to build the other dimensions, which you have written in a gold layer in ADLS gen2, following the medallion framework.
+Let’s assume that you have followed the same process to build the other dimensions (city, date, employee, stock item, and fact_sale), which you have written in a gold layer in ADLS gen2, following the medallion framework.

 In this part of the lab, you will make use of:
 1. The shortcut capability of Fabric to connect to the ADLS gen2